 Episode 1.
 Body Beautiful

-These days body image seems to be everything, not just for women but for men too.
-And people who aren’t happy with the way they look often lead very sad lives.
-Well it’s time we changed …
+These days body–image seems to be everything.
+Not just for women, but for men too.
+And people who aren’t happy with how they look, often lead very sad lives.
+It’s time we changed that.
+Join …

-These days body image seems to be everything, not just for women but for men too.
-And people who aren’t happy with the way they look often lead very sad lives.
-Well it’s time we changed that.
+These days body–image seems to be everything.
+Not just for women, but for men too.
+And people who aren’t happy with how they look, often lead very sad lives.
+It’s time we changed that.

 I’d struggled with my weight all my life and as someone who pretty much always succeeds at things I turn my hand to, I hated, I mean I absolutely hated the fact that I couldn’t succeed at looking good.
 It’s a terrible thing I can tell you, not to want to look at yourself in the mirror, you avoid it studiously and it eats away at your self-esteem.